bigbang1112-cz/clip-input/README.md

 As Trackmania Turbo still does not support images and triangles, a wild solution had to be made.
 The visualization is now purely generated with text!
 This can be enabled by selecting the Text design in web UI or by setting `DesignId: Text`.

+## Troubleshooting

+- Issue: The analog input is white instead of blue
+  - Solution: Analog input is made out of 2D triangles which become always white on PC2 shader quality.
+To fix this, **set the Shader Quality to at least PC3 Low**.
+- Issue: Some digital inputs aren't appearing in a rendered video
+  - Solution: The tap was so fast that it didn't fit inside the video framerate.
+Luckily this can be solved with `AdjustToFPS` setting which ensures that each activated state is at least 1/`FPS` seconds long.

 ## Settings

 Configuration can be managed on the website in the Config component or inside the `Config` folder.